ackerm44/trailblazer/notes.md

 8. See if possible to put a map with pinpointed location
 10. Fix api data on directions
 13. Mark questions/answers on welcome page as read?
-14. Fix up views with ajax postings
+14. Fix form hangup with ajax postings
 15. Create a next button for trail show
 16. Put data somewhere about other users trail activity
-17. Answer is still occasionally rendering json only
-18. trails js file not reading username properly

-A. Refactor trail show view
-   - Separate out into partials
-   - Separate out js
-B.
+19. Hide Mark as Hiked Form permanently